-- On- and off-campus employment opportunities; - Part-time, full-time, and internship opportunities; - Local and national post-degree career opportunities; - Students register at no cost and are able to identify potential opportunities for which they may apply.
-Students can upload their résumés and work samples (i.e. writing samples, cover letters, portfolios, etc.).
-Employers can review student résumés and work samples and contact students for follow-up information.
-CSM is located at http://woodbury-csm.symplicity.com/students and is free to access.
+- Off-campus employment opportunities; - Part-time, full-time, and internship opportunities; - Local and national post-degree career opportunities;

+Current undergraduate, graduate students and alumni may register and access the Woodbury Student Job Board at no cost, and are able to identify potential opportunities for which they may apply, and upload their résumés and work samples (i.e. writing samples, cover letters, portfolios, etc.).
+Once approved by the Career Counselor, employers will have access to the materials (résumé, cover letter, work samples, etc.) that the student submits.
+CSM is located online at http://woodbury-csm.symplicity.com/students.
 Login requires a username and password.
+For specific instructions on registering, visit the Career Services Center: W106 in the Whitten Center.

-INTERNSHIP/WORK EXPERIENCE ASSISTANCE
+INTERNSHIP/WORK EXPERIENCE GUIDANCE

-The Career Development Office can assist in connecting students with real-world, career-related experiences that have proven to be critical career-development steps for graduates.
-In addition to connecting with employers locally and nationally to develop new internship opportunities, the staff also collaborates with faculty members to support academic internship experiences:
+The Career Development Office can help students identify and connect with real-world, career-related experiences that have proven to be critical career-development steps for graduates.
+The staff works in conjunction with faculty members and internship coordinators in each department to support academic internship experiences:

-- Individual meetings with a career counselor for guidance and internship listings; - Employer connections and company referrals.
+- Individual meetings with a career counselor for guidance, and to support internship searches and applications; - Employer connections and company referrals, in conjunction with departmental internship coordinators.